wwood/CoverM/README.md

 ## Demo

-Download a test dataset of 8 genomes and 1 sample of paired-end reads
+Download a test dataset of 8 genomes and 1 sample of paired-end reads.
+This sample and genomes come from permafrost samples in Abisko, Sweden (see [doi](https://doi.org/10.1101/2025.02.07.636677) for more details).

 ```bash
 wget https://raw.githubusercontent.com/wwood/CoverM/refs/heads/main/demo/sample_1.1.fq.gz